DekaAthlos/TINF19C-ModellingWizard/README.md

 ## About AutomationML
 ![alt text](https://github.com/DekaAthlos/TINF19C-ModellingWizard/blob/master/PROJECT/Git/automationML.png "Logo AutomationML")

+AutomationML is a XML neutral based data format to close the line between production planning and the production plant.
+The goal of AutomationML is to connect the landscape of  different engineering tools and to describe the data in one tool-independent format.
+Proprietary interfaces and libraries are not needed anymore.

 ## About this project

 In this project a plugin for AutomationML called 'Modelling Wizzard' will be further developed.
 The plugin is part of the Master Thesis Work from [Raj Kumar Pulaparthi](https://github.com/Rajkumarpulaparthi/ModellingWizard), a former student of the Otto-Von-Guericke University Magdeburg.